Kumārasambhava

+A fierce debate has raged over the question as to whether the whole of the seventeen cantos came was penned by Kalidasa.
+Vitthala Śastrin, who in 1866, published Cantos VIII to XVII in The Paņdit, took them as genuine work of Kalidasa while scholars like Hermann Jacobi took Cantos IX to XVII as a later interpolation.
+Stylistic inferiority of these cantos, rarity of manuscripts, silence on the part of early commentators and lack of citation in Alaṃkārasutra are often presented as reasons for rejecting this latter cantos of the poem.

-Legend say that Kālidāsa could not complete his epic Kumārasambhava because he was cursed by the goddess Pārvatī, for obscene descriptions of her conjugal life with Śiva in the eighth canto.
+Furthermore, there is a traditional orthodox view that rejects Canto VIII, arguing that it is blasphemous for a renowned Śaiva poet to depict the romantic pleasures shared by Shiva and Parvati, the divine parents of the universe.
+Legend say that Kalidasa could not complete his epic Kumārasambhavam because he was cursed by the goddess Parvati, for obscene descriptions of her conjugal life with Shiva in the eighth canto.
 But later it has inspired the famed sculpture of Khajuraho temples.
 The English renderings of these Sanskrit plays tend to avoid erotic and explicit aspects due to moral tastes of modern audience.
-The play depicts Kālidāsa as a court poet of Chandragupta who faces a trial on the insistence of a priest and some other moralists of his time.
+The play depicts Kalidasa as a court poet of Chandragupta who faces a trial on the insistence of a priest and some other moralists of his time.

+Despite these criticisms, many regard Canto VIII as the pinnacle of Kalidasa's poetic mastery, and it is cited more frequently in major critical works like the Alaṃkārasutra and the Sarasvatīkaṇṭhābharaṇa, than any other canto.

 Contents

-Kumārasambhava literally means "The Birth of Kumāra".
-This epic of seventeen cantos entails Sringara rasa, the rasa of love, romance, and eroticism, more than Vira rasa (the rasa of heroism).
-Tārakāsura, a rakshasa (demon) was blessed that he could be killed by none other than Shiva's son, however, Shiva had won over Kama, the god of love.
-Parvati performed great tapas (or spiritual penance) to win the love of Shiva.
-Consequently, Shiva and Parvati's son Kartikeya was born to restore the glory of Indra, king of the Gods.
+Kumārasambhavam literally means "The Birth of Kumāra".
+This epic entails Sringara rasa, the rasa of love, romance, and eroticism, more than Vira rasa (the rasa of heroism).
+Tārakāsura, an asura (demon) was blessed that he could be killed by none other than Shiva's son.
+However, Shiva had won over Kama, the god of love.
+Parvati performed great tapas (spiritual penance) to win the love of Shiva.
+Consequently, Shiva and Parvati's son Kartikeya was born to restore the glory of Indra, king of the devas.

+Canto I (Uma's Nativity)

+The poet begins by describing the Himalaya, rightfully known as the King of all mountain ranges.
+From his wife Mena, he has a son named Mainaka and a daughter named Parvati, who was Sati in her previous life, the daughter of Daksha and wife of Shiva.
+The poem then details Parvati's childhood and her emerging youth.
+Once she reaches marriageable age, the sage Narada visits the Himalaya and predicts that she will win Shiva as her husband.
+Trusting this prophecy, Himalaya does not take much action regarding her marriage.
+Meanwhile, after losing his wife Sati, Shiva has retreated to a peak in the Himalaya to practice penance.
+Upon learning this, Himalaya decides that his daughter and her two companions should approach Shiva to pay their respects.